-One of the most important steps in setting up a WordPress site/blog is choosing the correct theme.
-WordPress themes are templates that change the physical layout and look of your site.
-They can be used to make your site more appealing and easier to navigate, more professional or more centered on blogging and discussion.
-There are hundreds of themes out there, and Bridgewater offers a lot of options for you to choose from that fit the needs of your site.
+One of the most important steps in setting up a WordPress site is choosing a theme.
+WordPress themes are templates that change the layout and look of your site.
+They can make your site more appealing and easier to navigate, more professional, or more centered on blogs or portfolios.
+Bridgewater offers a lot of different themes and styles for you to choose from that fit the needs of your site.

 To get started, go to your dashboard, navigate to the Appearance Tab and select Themes.

 From here you can scroll through the different themes you can use.
 To see what a theme would look like with your site, click on a theme you like and select Live Preview at the bottom of the popup window.

 After selecting Live Preview, you will be taken to the theme editing screen.
 You will see a snapshot of what your site will look like with the currently selected theme.
 If you like the theme you selected, you can press Activate & Publish to make this your live theme.
 If not you can press the “X” in the top left corner to return to the themes menu.

 For this tutorial, we are going to select the EasyNote theme.
 Click Activate & Publish and now you have a new theme you can begin to customize!

 Even though you have a theme selected, you can still alter the way it looks.
 To do this, select Customize at the top of the screen.